imba/imba.io/content/guides/static_deployment.md

 # Static Deployment

-Imba runs on the server and the client.
-This guide is for client-only deployment.
-If what you need is a full stack site, with both a client and server, see the [full stack deployment guide](full_stack_deployment).

 _These instructions assume you are using our [imba-vite-template](https://github.com/imba/imba-vite-template).
 Not all static site hosts are ready for Node v18, **we recommend Node v16 for static sites**._

 Imba transpiles to JavaScript, HTML and CSS.
 Using Vite as its bundler means you can follow [Vite's deploy instructions](https://vitejs.dev/guide/static-deploy.html).